aimms/function-reference/predefined-identifiers/language-related-identifiers/allgmpextensions.rst

 .. seealso::

     The set :aimms:set:`AllSuffixNames`.
-Matrix manipulation is discussed in more detail in :doc:`optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/index` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__.
+The GMP library is discussed in more detail in :doc:`optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/index` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__.